HeuertHub/ai-chatbot-example/README.md

 https://shadcnexamples.com/onboarding-flow for exercises

-TO DO: Status Icons, Handle extracted entries, exercises
+TO DO: entry page, exercises